 |The date and place of publication of this newspaper article was not recorded.|

-~~~Obituary courtesy of Washington County Genealogical Association; newspaper clippings on file at the Public Library, Blair, Nebraska
+~~~Obituary courtesy of Washington County Genealogical Society.
+Newspaper clippings on file in the Public Library, Blair, Nebraska ~~~